jamiepoli/JamvieCTF/content/about.md

 #### What is the origin of 'Vie'?

-I misspelled my name once and it stuck. :P
+I misspelled my name once and it stuck.

+#### What do you do outside of CTFs?

+Dematerialize and power off until the next CTF comes.

 ## ▶ Acknowledgements